franciscoengenheiro/concurrent-problem-sets/README.md

 ## Background Concepts and Definitions

-This section presents a collection of concepts and definitions that were utilized throughout the project to address the problem sets.
+This section presents a collection of concepts and definitions that were utilized throughout the project to address the provided problem sets.
-While the resolution of the problem sets incorporated additional concepts and definitions, the ones listed below have been documented as their understanding was crucial and formed the foundation for solving them.
+While the resolution of the problem sets incorporated additional concepts and definitions, the ones listed below have been documented as their understanding was crucial and set the foundation for solving them.

 ### Monitor vs Kernel Syncronization style

-In the `Monitor` style of synchronization, the thread that creates or sees favorable conditions for other threads to advance to the next state signals those threads.
+In the `Monitor` style of synchronization, the thread that creates or sees **favorable conditions** for other threads to advance to the next state, will signal those threads.
 It is the responsibility of those other threads to complete their own request of sorts after they exit the condition where they were waiting upon.

-In the `Kernel` or `Delegation of execution` synchronization style, the thread that creates or sees favorable conditions for other threads to advance to the next state is responsible for completing the requests of those other threads.
+In the `Kernel` or `Delegation of execution` synchronization style, the thread that creates or sees **favorable conditions** for other threads to advance to the next state is responsible for **completing the requests** of those other threads.
 In successful cases,
-the threads in the dormant state that were signaled do not have to do anything besides confirming that their request was completed and return immediately from the synchronizer.
+the threads in the dormant state that were signaled do not have to do anything besides confirming that their request **was completed** and return immediately from the synchronizer.
-This style of synchronization is usually associated with one or more requests that a thread or threads want to see completed, and they delegate that completion to another thread, while keeping a local reference to that request, which then enables the synchronizer to resume its functions without waiting for said requests to be completed.
+This style of synchronization is usually associated with one or more requests that a thread wants to see completed.
+These same threads will delegate the completion of the requests to another thread, while keeping a local reference to it.
+This in turn will enable the synchronizer to resume its functions without waiting for the requests to be completed.

-For general purpose, the kernel-style is the preferred one, since it is more flexible and easier to implement, but the choice will always be dependent on the context of the synchronization problem.
+For general purpose, the kernel-style is the preferred one, since it is more flexible and easier to implement.
+However, the choice will always depend on the context of the synchronization problem.

 ### Lock-based vs Lock-free algorithms

 The lock-based algorithms use a `lock` to ensure that only one thread can access the shared state at a given time.

-#### Intrinsic vs Explicit locks
+### Intrinsic vs Explicit locks

 - synchronized blocks (*intrinsic lock*)
     ```kotlin